truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 ## Installing SCALE
 You can install SCALE on either physical hardware or a virtual machine.

+ {{< hint warning >}}
+Prior to updating check to make sure that the system's storage has enough space to handle the update.
+The update stops if there id insufficent space for it to finish.
+ {{< /hint >}}

 ### Installing on Physical Hardware